 Spring marks the 59th celebration of the Valley of Flowers Festival.
 Scheduled for May 7-9, 2021, this Florissant family-oriented event, the North County’s “first festival of spring” features a variety of attractions, highlighted by the Grand Parade and by the crowning of Florissant’s Queen and Court.
 Activities during the three-day festivities will appeal to all ages.
 Carnival games, exciting rides as well as rides especially for the younger fans will be featured at the Duchesne Home Association Fairgrounds.
 At the James.
 J. Eagan Center fair-goes will find a flower and plant sale, culturally diverse performances, a vendor/craft fair, a pretty baby photo contest, and children’s activities.
 The Grade Parade leads to the crowning of the Valley of Flowers Queen and Court.
 The parade decorations and floats reflect the theme for that year, with more than 100 units participating.

 The Old-Time Music, Ozark Heritage Festival in West Plains celebrates old-time music and the distinctive culture of the Ozark Highlands.
 Different from its rural counterparts, bluegrass and country, old-time music has its own distinctive sound that makes an important contribution to the complex palette of what we call indigenous American music.
 Demonstrating the spectrum of art forms from dance fiddling, local jig steps, and gospel singing, to the songs, narratives and ballads that tell the story of a place, to the occupational traditions of blacksmithing, log skidding, spinning and basket making, artists show how these arts are embedded in the experience of our daily lives and how they fit the functional and symbolic needs of our community.
-This will be our 26th celebration in Missouri’s Bicentennial year on June 4-5, 2021.
+This will be our 26th celebration in Missouri’s Bicentennial year on June 5, 2021.

-Celebrate Wildwood is the City of Wildwood’s annual celebration, held in commemoration of its anniversary of incorporation.
-This year the event (postponed from October 2020) marks the City’s 25th anniversary and will be held April 23-24, 2021.
-This is a large-scale public event with a parade, kids’ activities, local authors, live music, food and drinks, local organizations booths and demonstrations, Civil War reenactors, a Scouting area, and an art festival.
+Join us on September 25, 2021, for Celebrate Wildwood — the City of Wildwood’s annual celebration, held in commemoration of its anniversary of incorporation.
+Last year, 2020 marked the City’s 25th anniversary.
+Since 2020’s festival was cancelled due to COVID, this year’s festival theme will be “25+1!”
+It is the hope that this will be a large-scale public event with a parade, kids’ activities, local authors, live music, food and drinks, local organizations booths and demonstrations, Civil War reenactors, a Scouting area, and an art festival.
 The event is all about the community!

 On March 27, 1920, a time capsule was put in the cornerstone of the newly built Stone County Courthouse.
 This capsule has been removed and opened.
-On March 28, 2020, new items will be placed in the capsule during a ceremony based on what was done in 1920.
+On March 28, 2020, new items were placed in the capsule during a ceremony based on what was done in 1920.
 The items in the capsule show how much the area has changed from early pioneer days.